Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Stay for the sunset, which is amongst the most picturesque in the world — an ombre mix of warm yellow and pink skies.

-How to get there: 4hr 26mins drive from Shell Beach
+How to get there: 3.5hr drive from Nationwest Aviation (Google Maps)

-Accommodation in Carnarvon: Carnarvon Caravan Park — from S$132 for a two-person villa.
-Comes with cosy beds, dining area, and kitchen.
+Accommodation in Carnarvon: Carnarvon Caravan Park — from AU$180/night for a two-person cabin.
+Comes with cosy beds, a dining area, and a kitchen.

 Day 6: Carnarvon to Exmouth